Moritz Hartmann (footballer)

-Moritz Hartmann (born 20 June 1986) is a German footballer who plays for SV Rhenania Bessenich.
-He joined the club in 2018 after a lengthy spell at Ingolstadt.
-In July 2020 Moritz Hartman signed a contract at SV Rhenania Bessenich, in Germany's 8th division.
+Moritz Hartmann (born 20 June 1986) is a German footballer who plays as a forward for SV Rhenania Bessenich.
+He joined the club in 2018 after a lengthy spell at FC Ingolstadt.
+In July 2020 Hartman signed a contract at SV Rhenania Bessenich, in Germany's 8th division.

 Career

-Kickers Offenbach

 On 30 August 2019, Hartmann joined Kickers Offenbach on a contract until the end of the season with an option for one further year.
 He then became one of the top footballers on the team and married Lisa Kerr.